Enrolment options

 She is a Professor in International Relations of the Asia-Pacific.
 She teaches at the School of Political and Social Sciences, Université Catholique de Louvain, as well as the Department of Politics, University of Antwerp, Belgium.
 She is concurrently an Adjunct Professor at the Brussels School of Governance (BSoG) of the Free University of Brussels, as well as an Associate Fellow, Global Fellowship Initiative, at the Geneva Centre for Security Policy (GCSP) in Switzerland.

-Prof. Atanassova-Cornelis has authored more than 80 academic articles, book chapters, briefing papers and reports covering various topics related to Asian politics and security, and Asia-Europe relations.
-She has delivered more than 200 guest lectures and presentations at conferences, high-level expert meetings, and universities in both Europe and Asia.
+Prof. Atanassova-Cornelis has authored more than 90 academic articles, book chapters, briefing papers and reports covering various topics related to Asian security and Asia-Europe relations.
+She has delivered more than 250 guest lectures and presentations at international conferences, high-level expert meetings, and universities in both Europe and Asia.

 Personal Website: https://www.uantwerpen.be/nl/personeel/elena-atanassova-cornelis/mijn-website-/